justkahdri/JustKahdri/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on EstructurasApi
+- 🔭 I’m currently working on my personal projects
 - 🌱 I’m currently learning on Platzi about JavaScript
 - 📫 How to reach me: via E-mail joaco.rm512@gmail.com
 <!--